ORybka/kottans-frontend/README.md

 :zap: **Things that were new to me**

-These topics are not new for me, but it was nice to refresh my knowledge about them:
+The subject of courses was not new for me except of some details, but it was nice to refresh my knowledge about html & css, especially about:

 - **Tables**.
 Very important to get used to their structure so you will be able to fill them in the right way, using `<tr>` for table rows and `<td>` for table data.
 - **Forms**.
 This lesson remind me of couple of main type of input tag, such as `text`, `password`, `number`, `range`, `checkbox`, `radio` and `submit` and their attributes.
 Also such tag as `<datalist>`, `<textarea>` and how to make a dropdown list.
 It is important to write an assosiated label with some of them.

-* **Form validation** topic was totally new for me.
+- **Form validation** topic was totally new for me.

 - `<hr>` - an element that is used to a break between paragraph-level elements.
 It is displayed as a horizontal line.

+- I will leave a note for myself here:
+  * _flex-grow_ is used to specify how much space (and in what proportions) flex items absorb along the main axis.
+  * _flex-shrink_ is used to specify how much flex items shrink and in what proportions along the main axis.
+  * _flex-basis_ is used to specify the initial size of an element styled with flex-grow and/or flex-shrink.
+  * grid-template-columns: **repeat**(3, 100px);
+  * grid-template-columns: 100px **minmax**(100px, 500px) 100px;

 :zap: **Things that surprised me**

+These are things that were new for me and I'm surprised I didn't know that:

+- **IDs are the most specific selector in CSS, followed by classes, and finally, tags.** Since IDs override class and tag styles, they should be used sparingly and only on elements that need to always appear the same.
+- **Margin Collapse**.
+Unlike horizontal margins, **vertical margins** do not add.
+Instead, the larger of the two vertical margins sets the distance between adjacent elements.
+- **z-index** property does not work on static elements.
+- The **clear** property (which I've never used) specifies how elements should behave when they bump into each other on the page.
+- **Hue, Saturation, and Lightness** for defining a color scheme.
+- **word-spacing** and **letter-spacing**.
+It’s good to use _em_ values in this case because _em_ is dynamic — for word spacing, it sets the spacing based on the size of the font.
+- `display: inline-flex` - flexbox provides the inline-flex value for the display attribute, which allows us to create flex containers that are also inline elements.
+- align-items is for aligning elements within a single row.
+If a flex container has multiple rows of content, we can use align-content to space the rows from top to bottom.
+- max-height for activating a _strech effect_;
+- **grid-auto-rows** specifies the height of rows added implicitly to the grid, while **grid-auto-columns** specifies the width of columns added implicitly to the grid;
+- **grid-auto-flow** specifies whether new elements should be added to rows or columns.

 :zap: **Things I intend to use in the future**
 From the list of new things, I will use form validation for sure.
-All other materials are the basis for every Frontend developer, so we have to use them every day :)
+All the materials are the basic knowledge for every Frontend developer, so for sure I will use them every day :)
+And I do like the topic of flexbox and how couple of strings of your code can make such things.

 ## [:top:](#top)